Manhunt underway for teen accused of killing mother, brother

 Norwood shot and wounded his father, who escaped and called for help, authorities said.
 The father was in stable condition at a hospital.

-Norwood was charged with two counts of murder.
-Authorities didn’t immediately release the names of the mother and her 6-year-old son.
+Norwood was charged with two counts of murder in the killing of Jennifer Norwood, 34, and her son Wyatt.

 Midland is about 53 miles southwest of Washington, D.C.
 Sheriff’s deputies blocked off roads and searched wooded areas near the family’s home.